qperfect-io/mimiqcircuits-python/docs/basics.rst

 Amplitudes
 ==========

-Amplitudes corresponding to the bit states specified when submitting a simulation, are computed just before the sampling process, right after having applied the circuit provided by the user.
+Amplitudes corresponding to the bit strings specified when submitting a simulation, are computed just before the sampling process, right after having applied the circuit provided by the user.